It’s Time to Extend Executive Protection to the Digital Realm

 The combination of a growing digital footprint and evolving threats highlights the need for organizations to pivot their understanding of executive protection.
 It’s no longer enough to surround a CEO or board member with physical guardrails and deterrents, they also need the peace of mind that their digital lives are secure and protected.

-The cybersecurity posture of any executive should be as resilient as their physical security.
+The executive cyber protection should be as resilient as their physical security.
 It must also extend beyond individual protection to include the family, the home network, and the smart devices they interact with.
 Finally, it should also be as unobtrusive and frictionless as conventional, physical executive protection services strive to be.
 Executives shouldn’t need to change their habits to be secure and protected – in fact, they should view it as a perk.

-Learn more about how we can help you extend protection to your executive’s digital life and health, so they, their families, and your organization is protected 24×7.
+Learn more about how we can help you extend concierge cybersecurity protection to your executive’s digital life and health, so they, their families, and your organization is protected 24×7.